Wesely/ExperimentalOwlPlayer/README.md

 # Future Enhancements
 - Implement exponential backoff recovery schema for critical network status issues
+- Since the Search API is paged, we can do search box and infinite scrollable list
 - Decide whether to share downloaded video content with the system's Gallery app
 - Implement Room database to create structured relationships between downloaded video files and Pexels metadata
 - Add a storage management interface for users to view and manage downloaded content